 All our adventures take place in wild places.
 Things can go wrong in wild places.
 Your perfectly planned itinerary may change a bit (or a lot) if the weather turns, someone gets hurt, or a volcano erupts.
 Usually though, changes make it all the better.

 You’ll stay at Hotel Balneario Pozo de La Salud perched right on the cliffs on the northwest side of the island.
 There’s no real town there, but the hotel provides everything you’ll need, including an on-site restaurant serving local and international food, and an on-site bar.

 Rooms are ensuite and feature sea views, AC, TV, wifi and a kettle with herbal tea.
 The hotel property is also home to a spa, pool and sun terrace overlooking the sea.

-Please note prices are based on sharing twin rooms, you may upgrade to a private room if you wish - enquire when booking.
+Private room upgrade: Please note prices are based on sharing twin rooms, you can upgrade to a private room for £75 per person.

 El Hierro is the smallest and southernmost of the Canary Islands.
 Up until Columbus sailed to the New World, El Hierro was considered The End of the World.
 Now the island still feels very remote and peaceful.

 More than 60% of the island became a UNESCO Biosphere Reserve in 2000.
 The listing helps preserve the island’s unique flora, fauna and landscapes.
 While the coasts are dry and barren, the center of El Hierro (1500m) is verdant with meadows, wildflowers, and forests of pines and gnarled, twisted junipers.

 You will be met Thursday at the Valverde seaport on El Hierro when the ferry from Tenerife arrives at 20:15.
 Your host will be in touch before the trip to finalise details.